Word to TXT Converter — Free Online

-Convert DOCX to TXT online for free.
+Convert Word to TXT online for free.
 No signup required.
 Client-side — your files never leave your device.

 About DOCX to TXT Conversion